NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

 Enter unix filesystem group id (gid) to apply by default when creating new volumes (ex.
 '0' for root group) [0]:
 Enter unix filesystem permissions to apply by default when creating new volumes (ex.
 '0777' for full read/write permissions for all users and groups) [0777]:
-Enter aggregate to use by default when creating new FlexVol volumes: vsim_ontap97_01_FC_1 Enter ONTAP API username (Note: Can be cluster or SVM admin account): vsadmin Enter ONTAP API password (Note: Can be cluster or SVM admin account):
+Enter aggregate to use by default when creating new FlexVol volumes: vsim_ontap97_01_FC_1 Enter ONTAP API username (Recommendation: Use SVM account): vsadmin Enter ONTAP API password (Recommendation: Use SVM account):
 Verify SSL certificate when calling ONTAP API (true/false): false Do you intend to use this toolkit to trigger Cloud Sync operations? (yes/no): yes
 Note: If you do not have a Cloud Central refresh token, visit https://services.cloud.netapp.com/refresh-token to create one.